libdebug/libdebug/docs/stopping_events/syscalls.md

     The script above will print "open syscall was entered".

 ## :octicons-number-24: Resolution of Syscall Numbers
 Syscall handlers can be created with the identifier number of the syscall or by the syscall's common name.
 In the second case, syscall names are resolved from a definition list for Linux syscalls on the target architecture.
 The list is fetched from [mebeim's syscall table](https://syscalls.mebeim.net).
 We thank him for hosting such a precious resource.
-Once downloaded, the list cached internally.
+Once downloaded, the list is cached internally.

 ## :material-arrow-decision: Hijacking
 When hijacking a syscall, the user can provide an alternative syscall to be executed in place of the original one.
 Internally, the hijack is implemented by registering a handler for the syscall and replacing the syscall number with the new one.